SmithsonianTropicalDataPortal/STDP_Documentation/docs/faq.md

   </figure>
 </p>

 5. Save Dataset.
 Your collaborator should now have access to your private dataset.
-You can provide the direct URL to the dataset or they can ssearch for the title of your dataset in the main search bar of the data portal.
+You can provide the direct URL to the dataset or they can search for the title of your dataset in the main search bar of the data portal.

 ## Search FAQ